olanderb/Quick-DirtyDataExploration/chapter1.md

 `@instructions`
 Adding to  the code in the last exercise

-1. add the title "diamond prices and size" to the scatterplot with _main_
+1. add the mian title "diamond prices and size" to the scatterplot with _main_
+2. add the subtitle "subtitle here" with _sub_
 2. add labels to the x and y axis using _xlab_ and _ylab_ .
 Label the x axis "size of diamond in carats" and label the y axis "price of diamond in dollars"